rackerlabs/technical-blog/_posts/2020-06-19-use-the-sap-hybris-cache-to-improve-application-performance.md

 #### Eviction policies

 An effective cache needs to remove or evict data elements that it no longer needs to make room for new ones.
-These policies often depend on cache hits or misses to make decisions.
+Eviction policies often depend on cache hits or misses to make decisions.
 The term *cache hit* refers to the successful retrieval of data elements from a cache.
 A *cache miss* occurs when the requested element is not in the cache.